Board and Committees

 Trustees are elected by member organisations to serve in this capacity as individuals and not as representatives of organisations, interest groups or sectors.
 Elected trustees normally serve a four year term with one quarter of elected trustees retiring each year.

-The Chairs of the Registration Authority and Audit & Risk attend the Board but are not trustees.
+The Chairs of the Registration Authority, and the Finance, Audit & Risk Committee attend the Board but are not trustees.

 He has worked as a scientist in the U.S., at Imperial College in London and taught at The University of Oxford for 20 years where he was Chairman of Physics and led the Division of Mathematical, Physical and Life Sciences.